java licensing

 Suppose you have Java 8 with a security patch earlier than 211.
 In that case, you need to review the Binary Code License Agreement to understand the licensing requirements, especially how they pertain to “general purpose computing,” which defines permissible free use.

-We have upgraded our Java 8 to a security patch 211 or later.
-Do we need a license?
 Yes, upgrading Java 8 to security patch 211 or later means you are subject to the Java OTN agreement and will need a license if you are a commercial organization.

 How do we license Java on Hyper-V?